ChrisWhealy/geonames_hana/README.md

 This repository contains a CDS data model to represent all the open-source, geopolitical information available from the <http://geonames.org> website

-The data model must first be deployed to a HANA DATABASE, then the HTTP server started.
+The data model must first be deployed to a HANA database, then the HTTP server started.

 The HTTP server responds to RESTful queries and supplies a wide range of geopolitical information available from <http://geonames.org>